The “which” Command in Linux [3 Practical Examples]

 man which

-There are multiple ways of using the which command to find the pathname of a command.
-In this section, you will find some practical examples of which command.
+There are multiple ways of using the which command to find the pathname of another specified command, and, this section provides you with 3 specific examples.

 which touch